 Dr Walker is currently studying a Masters course in Medical Education at Edgehill University having completed a PGCE and diploma.
 She has previously worked at other hospitals in the North West Deanery and completed her senior clinical fellowship at Salford Royal.

 In February 2014, Dr Walker came to work in the Acute Medicine and Stroke Departments at Bolton NHS Foundation Trust and is also the liaison lead for acute oncology.
 In March 2017 she commenced the role of Associate Foundation Programme Director within the faculty of medical education.
-She is a professional member of the Royal College of Physicians, the British Association of Stroke Physicians and an Associate Member of the British Association for the Study of Headache.

 Dr Walker has special interests in stroke and medical education.

 Various publications including unusual causes of Ischaemic stroke, management of dysphagia, development of simple clinical tools and quality of life in people with chronic illness.

 Consultant, Acute Medicine

 Dr Natalie Walker works in the following services: